igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

                      (b) server-client RTT
 ~~~~
-{: Figure 2 title="Figure 2: Round-trip time (both direction)"}
+{: title="Round-trip time (both direction)"}

-### Half-RTT measurement
+#### Half-RTT measurement

 An on-path passive observer that is sniffing traffic in both
 directions -- from client to server and from server to client -- can
 also use the delay sample to measure "upstream" and "downstream" RTT
 components.
 Also known as the half-RTT measurement, it represents
-the components of the end-to-end RTT concerning the paths between the
+the components of the RTT concerning the paths between the client
-client and the observer (upstream), and the observer and the server
+and the observer (upstream), and the observer and the server
 (downstream).
 It does this by measuring the delay between a delay
-sample observed in the downstream direction and the one observed in
+sample observed in the download direction and the one observed in
-the upstream direction, and vice versa.
+the upload direction, and vice versa.
 Also in this case, it should
 verify that the two delay samples belong to two adjacent periods, for
 the upstream component, or to the same period for the downstream
 component.